dubucalma/MERFISH_Cell_Cell_Interactions/Readme.md

 ### 2. Downstream analyses

+#### Correlation of CCI profiles between samples

+File to generate the Pearson Correlation Heatmap:
+`CCI_upper_deeper_correlations_clean.ipynb`

+This analysis computes the **similarity of cell-cell interactions (CCI) fold change profiles**, across multiple brain samples, for specific subclasses of cell types.

+**Input requirement** <br>
+The fold change table obtained from the previous step (startfied by layer, e.g. upper vs deeper).

+For each sample, there are two input files:
+- fold_change_upper.tsv --> interactions in upper layers (e.g. L2/3)
+- fold_change_deeper.tsv --> interactions in deeper layers (e.g L4-6)

+**Filter by subclasses of interest**<br>
+The data are filtered with `process_data_subclasses`, keeping only the interaction pairs that involve specific subclasses (e.g. Vip vs inhibitory).

+**Processing** <br>
+Compute **Pearson Correlations** between fold change vectors for all sample pairs.

+**Output**<br>
+A correlation matrix representing the similarity of CCI fold change profiles across samples, as well as a heatmap summarizing these results.

 #### Generation of cluster plots with the fold change

 File to generate clusterplots and heatmaps with the fold change per pair (MGE versus CGE) in aSTG and pSTG slices: